Azhrei/software101/ch07_software/instructions.md

 ### Part 0 (setup)

-1. Open `Terminal` and navigate to the `software101` directory by typing `cd software101` and pressing _Enter_ at the command prompt.
+1. Open `PyCharm` and open the `software101` project, if it's not already open.
-Execute `git pull` to pull any updates to the GitHub repository down to your virtual machine.

-### Lab Ideas?

-I'm looking for things that might be relevant for this lab.

-We've already covered many of the Python modules, but we could do a walk through that demonstrates how the modules are used by the application.

-I also considered an example of running the Flask server inside a container, then perhaps running another container that connects to the first one.
-But I expect the students in this course are already familiar with containers, so I didn't think this would be particularly informative.

-So for now, we'll just take a quick break while we discuss options, and then move on to the next chapter.
+2. Right-click on `software101` and choose _Git \> Repository \>
+   Pull..._ and click **OK** to pull down and merge anything that might've changed from the original GitHub repository.

+### Part 1 (bringing it all home!)

+1. This lab will tie together many of the pieces from previous chapters.

+2. It will demonstrate code that reads and writes XML data to a file, and another one that does the same with JSON.

+3. Those application will morph into server-side applications that return data in XML and/or JSON in response to a browser request. it will use `Connexion` to declaratively configure the RESTful endpoints.

+4. `Postman` will be used to interactively explore the JSON API provided by the server side application.